gracdi1/powe_emPOWEr_matchingalgo/README.md

 # IMPORTANT the webpage does not work perfectly so instead do this:

     Pull this repo into your own machine
+    * if you haven't done it before, there's a little green dropdown in the right side corner written "Code" and you can select Download Zip
     Open the file named "ogcode.py"
-    Upload your two mentor and mentee spreadsheets to the repo, at the same level as ogcode.py Run ogcode.py
+    Upload your two mentor and mentee spreadsheets to the repo, at the same level as ogcode.py
+    * see example below
+    Run ogcode.py

   It should not take long to process unless there are errors, but in the perfect ending, you should see a spreasheet called "mentor-mentee matching" generated right into the repo

   I recommend using Pycharm or VSCode for your IDE, but anything you are familiar with should work too!

+  Example of structure

+  powematchingalgo/

+├── node_modules/

+│   └── ...

+├── static/

+│   ├── powemcgill_logo.jpg

+├── utils/

+│   └── ...

+├── README.md

+├── app.py

+├── index.html

+├── ogcode.py                → this is the file you need to run

+└── [insert your spreadsheets here]

+├── ...

 Webpage: https://michexylee.github.io/powematchingalgo/